 The services we offer

 UCAS provides application services across a range of subject areas and modes of study for UK universities and colleges.
-We provide specialist services: UCAS Teacher Training, the UK Postgraduate Application and Statistical Service (UKPASS) and UCAS Conservatoires.
+We provide specialist services: UCAS Teacher Training, UCAS Postgraduate, and UCAS Conservatoires.

 UCAS also offers information and advice to students, parents, school and college advisers, and higher education (HE) professionals; compiles and monitors data; and publishes material to support the HE sector throughout the application cycle.